ConduitNetwork/docs/integration_guides/Automation/AnsibleTower.rst

 #.
 Select Integration Type "Ansible Tower"
 #.
 Populate the following fields:

-   * Name: Name of the Ansible Tower Integration in |morpheus|
+   * Name: Name of the Ansible Tower Integration in |conduit|
    * Enabled: Enabled by default it is enabled.
 To disable the integration, uncheck this option and save.
    * Ansible Tower URL: This would be an https or http Ansible tower url.
-   * Username: The user morpheus would use to communicate with Ansible Tower.
+   * Username: The user conduit would use to communicate with Ansible Tower.
    * Password: Enter the password.
 Password is encrypted and saved in DB.
    * API Version: This drop down has one option v2 for now but may have others in future.